uploadcare/uploadcare-wordpress/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://uploadcare.com/pricing/

-Upload and store files of any size from any device or cloud service.
-Serve responsive images with lazy loading with zero coding.
-Improve your WordPress site performance with a single click.
+Uploadcare, all-round media upload, storage, management, and delivery solution, breaks many WordPress Media Library limitations.
+Upload large files from many sources including social media and cloud services.
+Serve responsive images with Uploadcare CDN with lazy loading to improve your WordPress site performance.

+This plugin allows WordPress authors upload images with Uploadcare File Uploader while creating posts and pages.
+You can migrate your current Media Library to your Uploadcare storage, use Adaptive Delivery and other Uploadcare features.

 == Description ==

 ### Features ###

 * Upload files of any type (image, video, document, archive) and size (up to 5 TB).
-* Upload from any device or cloud: Facebook, Instagram, Flickr, Google Drive, Dropbox, and others.
+* Upload from your device, URL, social network (Facebook, Instagram, VK, Flickr), and cloud (Dropbox, Google Drive, Google Photos, OneDrive, Box, Huddle, Evernote).
-* Transfer your existing Media Library to your cloud storage at Uploadcare.
+* Transfer your existing Media Library to your Uploadcare storage with no risk of data loss.
-* Uploadcare CDN will serve images faster in all parts of the world.
-Adaptive Delivery analyzes users' context and serves images in a suitable resolution, quality and compression, pixel density, etc.
+* Uploadcare CDN serves images faster in all parts of the world.
+Adaptive Delivery analyzes users' context and serves images in a suitable format, resolution, compression, which closes all image-related frontend tasks.
-* Specify your custom CDN domain, and use a Secure Uploading feature to control over who and when can upload files.
+* Specify your custom CDN domain, and use a Secure Uploading feature to control who and when can upload files.
-* Edit images after upload: crop, resize, enhance, etc.
+* Compatible with a standard WordPress image editor.

 ### Usage ###